code16/privat/readme.md

 # Privat

-Private is a very simple password gate for a Laravel project.
+Private is a very simple password protection for Laravel projects.
-It is meant for websites in a staging state.
+It's useful for websites in a staging state.

 ## Usage